CulturesSupports/CulturesSupports/README.md

 - We dont advice going
   into investments

+   - we dont send you lurking superhero CEO fees for bee a representation dont having a cv registrated here

+   - we dont comming become part of a big oppturn rigged challenge free investment

+   - We dont comming spectate your drunk party investment skills

   - we dont comming present
   you a big cpa awarded special
   diplom glory education scheme